 At home, the parents chastise Luke brutally, asking him if he's on drugs.
 His punishment is basically that he's allowed to laze around all day, watching Comedy Central.
 He sets up a date with Ruby even though he's grounded, and his mom starts thinking he's weird because he's always changing clothes.
 He tells his mom to chill, and she replies, "'Well, you better chill yourself'."
 BBBBBBBBBBBBUUUUUUUUUURRRRRRRRRRRRRRNNNNNNNNNNNNNN!!!!!!!!!!!!!!

 It's about time M.D.
-Spencer started layin' down some gnarly disses.
+Spenser started layin' down some gnarly disses.
 Luke solves the problem by sneaking out when "Every Friday, my parents rent a couple of videos, close the door to their bedroom, and you don't see them until breakfast the next day.
 It's like a ritual with them."
 I wonder when he will realize that it was that very same ritual that led to his conception.
 I can tell that M.D.
-Spencer had a lot of fun with this one, since there are a couple not-so-subtle adult themes.
+Spenser had a lot of fun with this one, since there are a couple not-so-subtle adult themes.
 This whole new style is freaking me out.
 It's like reading the bible and finding that they quoted a Lil Wayne song in there somewhere.